-As well as the above activity, in collaboration with Graeme Nuttall OBE, author of The Nuttall Review of Employee Ownership in the UK, EOA's main project was developing the EOT structure to operate under Australian corporation and tax laws, and to test the results through successful implementation in one of our members, Meld Studios, which is based in Sydney.
-There are now four Australian based EOTs underway, and connection has been made with a number of UK EOTs which have offices in this country.
-Discussions are ongoing with our regulatory and tax authorities on the structure.
-The EOT has been responsible for the very rapid growth in the number of employee owned companies in the UK in the past couple of years (now numbering more than 600).
+We believe that public policy should promote not prevent Employee Ownership.
+There continues to be many aspects of the regulation of Employee Ownership which limits or restricts its effectiveness in Australia.
+We have continued our advocacy in relation to the reform of Employee Ownership in Australia both as part of public consultation processes, and directly with government and key regulators.
+A key focus is the improvement to the corporate regulatory relief, which has been introduced to deal with employee ownership.
+In collaboration with Graeme Nuttall OBE, author of The Nuttall Review of Employee Ownership in the UK, we have continued our project in developing the EOT structure to operate under Australian corporation and tax laws, and to test the results through successful implementation in one of our members, Meld Studios, which is based in Sydney.
+There are now numerous Australian based EOTs underway, and connections have been made with a number of UK EOTs which have offices in this country.
+Discussions are ongoing with our tax authorities on the structure.
+The EOT has been responsible for the very rapid growth in the number of employee owned companies in the UK in the past couple of years (now numbering more than 1000).